sabn0/ParsedToPlot-Rs/README.md

 ## Overview

 The code uses both the [id-tree](https://crates.io/crates/id_tree) crate and the [plotters](https://crates.io/crates/plotters) crate.
-While primarily written with linguistic syntax in mind, it can serve other inputs, such as mathematical expressions etc. The program first transforms the input to a conll / tree, then plots the structure recursively.
+Primarily written for inputs like parsed syntactic trees, but can serve other inputs, such as mathematical expressions etc. The program first transforms the input to a conll / tree, then plots the structure, recursively.
 It is mostly suitable for short parsed sequences of up to 15-20 tokens.
 The program is a simple drawing program, plots strings that are already parsed.
 This is not a parser!
 I wrote this in order to get familiar with Rust and decided to upload it if it can help others.

 ## Input-Output

 * The API expects a string input.
 Multiple string inputs can be delivered in a file, through the command-line.
 * For constituency trees, the program takes a parsed string given in one line.
-The string can be syntactic, for example such that represents phrases and parts-of-speech (like the structure in [Berkeley Neural Parser](https://pypi.org/project/benepar/) in python).
+The string can be syntactic, for example such that represents phrases and parts-of-speech (as the structure in [Berkeley Neural Parser](https://pypi.org/project/benepar/) in python).
 Such strings will have "double leaves" (see an example below).
 Alternatively, the strings can have singular leaves, representing, for example, mathematical expressions.
 * For dependency trees, the programs takes a conll format, in which every token has 10 fields, separated by tab, and presented in a new line.
 Sentences are separated by an empty line. (see an example below, using an output from [spaCy](https://spacy.io/) in python).
-* For multiple inputs of the same type, the program expects 3 arguments from the command line :
+* For multiple inputs of the same type, the program expects 3 arguments from the command-line:
     * input type ("c" = constituency / "d" = dependency), String
     * input file path, String
     * output path, String